Lucid Motors SPAC: Tesla rival makes stock debut on the Nasdaq today under ticker ‘LCID’

-But Lucid Motors’s first electric vehicle, the Lucid Air, is expected to be delivered to customers in the second half of 2021.
+But Lucid Motors’ first electric vehicle, the Lucid Air, is expected to be delivered to customers in the second half of 2021.
 The luxury sedan is expected to come in a range of models including the Pure, Touring, Grand Touring, and Dream Edition.
-Given the Lucid Air Pure is Prices for the Lucid Air starts at $69,900 for the Pure model and goes all the way up to $161,500 for the Dream Edition, it’s clear Lucid isn’t aiming to compete with Tesla on price.
+Given prices for the Lucid Air starts at $69,900 for the Pure model and goes all the way up to $161,500 for the Dream Edition, it’s clear Lucid isn’t aiming to compete with Tesla on price.

 Here’s what you need to know about Lucid Motors’ public listing today:

 - How is Lucid going public?
-It’s through a SPAC merger, not an IPO.
+It’s through a SPAC merger, not an initial public offering (IPO).
 SPAC stands for “special purpose acquisition company,” which is an alternate way to bring a company public.
 In an SPAC a shell company is created by investors to raise funds to buy another company.
 In Lucid’s case, it merged with a company called Churchill Capital Corp IV.

 - Which exchange will Lucid Motors trade on?
 It will trade on the Nasdaq.